Why Azure is the ideal IoT platform for your business

 Top 10 advantages of leveraging Microsoft Azure for enterprises and SMEs

 Today businesses need to make this data easily accessible across the organization.
+With the advancement of information technology competition has grown and businesses need to adopt fast emerging technologies to stand out.

 Let’s talk about the first pattern – The developers identify that it is essential to “think big, but start small”.
 The customers discover unexpected insights when they start deploying systems and gather data.
 And of course, it is easier to understand and address the security and device management at small scale rather than incorporating it in full production.
 So, prototyping and proofs of concept can be helpful.